DirkEilander/glofrim_v2.0-experiments/experiments/testA_amazon/README.md

 NOTE
 ----
 As the PCRGLOB-WB DynRout module is not available in the version with BMI adaptor, the run including this module was done seperately using a different ini file (PCR/DynRout_30min_Amazon_noWaterbodies_2005_2010_para.ini) compared the coupled GLOFRIM run.
-The model version used for this run can be foud at ...